Vikash-8090-Yadav/Solidity-Pathshala/Level1/sendTo_Ether/Readme.md

 Step 5:
 All the deployed contracts-
 1) payto_contract- sends ether to another account
 2) send1- it allows you to send value and the value you send should be less than your current balance
 3) fetchbalance- it fetches the balance of the account
-4) getadress-it gives us the adress of payable user
+4) getaddress- it gives us the adress of payable user

 ![Result](https://user-images.githubusercontent.com/95535448/182690233-9d849ceb-3007-4d04-8aae-8084259a5ab0.png)